 HL students submit 13–25 screens

-The assessment criteria for the PP include 5 criteria as shown in the table below.
-For more detailed discussion of each criteria go to PP Assessment Criteria
+The assessment criteria for the PP are shown in the table below.
+For more detailed breakdown of the marks go to PP Assessment Criteria, and to take a closer look at individual criteria try these pages: